tingli3/ESCIPV3/README.md

 ## ESCIB_Poisson
 ESCIB with a (inhomogeneous Poisson) model, used for detecting spatial clusters over a changing background intensity
 ### To execute:
-  ESCIB_Poisson inputBackground inputEvents output searchRadius significance(alpha) baselineRatio minCorPointsInEachCluster nonCorePoints
+  ESCIB_Poisson inputBackground inputEvents output searchRadius significance(alpha) baselineRatio minCorPointsInEachCluster nonCorePoints nSim
 1. inputBackground: input file of background points, a csv without header with two columns: x and y
 2. inputEvents: input file of event points, a csv without header with two columns: x and y
 3. output: output file name